jsk-ros-pkg/jsk_roseus/roseus_bt/sample/README.md

 The sixth example https://github.com/Affonso-Gui/jsk_roseus/blob/roseus_bt/roseus_bt/sample/models/t06_reactive.xml uses reactive fallbacks to constantly check and respond to user requests.

 The main difference of reactive nodes (e.g. `<ReactiveSequence/>` and `<ReactiveFallback/>`) is that when a child returns RUNNING the reactive node will resume ticking from its first child.
-This forces the node to re-evaluate any conditions preceding the execution node, therefore achieving enhanced reativity.
+This forces the node to re-evaluate any conditions preceding the execution node, therefore achieving enhanced reactivity.

 Because in such scenario the condition nodes must be evaluated alongside the running action we prepare two distinct roseus servers -- one for actions and one for conditions.
 On the action side it is also necessary to check for the presence of interruption requests with the `(roseus_bt:ok)` function.